tailhook/khufu/README.rst

 So What is "View-Driven"?
 =========================

-It means when you design an application you design a single powerful view.
+It means when you design an application you build a single powerful view.
 And all server-side data are fetched when user enters some subview and is disposed when user leaves the view (of course, data can be prefetched and cached, but that's optimization orthogonal to what we're discussing here).